kaliop-uk/ezpublish5universalinstaller/Readme.md

     - some commands will probably need more configuration than a couple of cli switches/env vars.
 Where to store it?
         We can not hardcode the current environment in composer.json!
     - a1: in composer.json, "extra" section, have a top-level key, say 'ez5ui', with sub-value per environment: ez5ui.<env>.this.that
         This is easy to do but a bit messy.
-Also it does not work well if we keep the dedicated-command-line-tool approach
+Also, it does not work well if we keep the dedicated-command-line-tool approach
     - a2: we keep the settings for the installer in a dedicated yaml file, with a known location, which depends on the environment.
 We could even use keys in the 'extra' section to define the location of the file (with a default value of course) to make it super flexible... (problem: the dedicated-cli-tool would not know about the extras